-In order for a campaign to be successful it’s going to require lots of time.
+In order for a campaign to be successful, it’s going to require lots of time.
 Strong copy will be needed, rewards will be required at different stages and you’ll need to make videos and pictures to promote the campaign.
 A respectable amount of money will be required just to get the campaign started.

 The platform takes a percentage as well as credit card processors

 It doesn’t really matter where you decide to go to launch a crowdfunding campaign, the platform is going to take a generous cut of whatever you raise.
 Then you have to deal with the cut the credit card companies take.
-All of this requires you to be even more successful that you might expect in order to offset these costs.
+All of this requires you to be even more successful than you might expect in order to offset these costs.

 The odds aren’t always on your side

-Unfortunately the majority of crowdfunding campaigns aren’t successful.
+Unfortunately, the majority of crowdfunding campaigns aren’t successful.
 The number is about 70% to 90%.
 As you can see this is pretty big and it should let you know just how tough things can be.
 Decent amounts of time, energy and money can be used to get something started only to have the campaign fail.

 You need to carefully weigh the good versus the bad.
 Crowdfunding an event is good if you already have a strong social media following or are just good at promotion in general.